GoldMi/100-Days-of-Coding/README.md

 Day 7: More boostrap introduction and practical application.
 During my daily Medium article scan, I came across a write up about bootstrap and dashboards.
 Reading the article and deep diving into it, it made a lot more sense.
 I felt like Neo in the Matrix when it all started clicking and he could see the 0s and 1s.

 Day 8: After working on an outdoor project, I transitioned to more coding.
 Rocked about an 1.5 hours of coding and made some good progress on more bootstrap classes.

+Day 9 / Day 1: 12 June.
+I started over on HTML 5.
+After a hiatus, I needed to get focused and just do it.
+3d time is a charm.
+1 hour of coding.